Upgrading and University Preparation

 Workplace Training in Attitudes, Skills, & Knowledge (TASK)

 This eight-month program offers students with disabilities the opportunity to gain self-management and employment skills and develop realistic career objectives in their chosen field.
-They will learn basic computer skills, including word processing and using e-mail and internet.

 In the first semester, students focus on self discovery, exploration of work, developing work safety skills, and certification in WHMIS, FoodSafe, SuperHost, and First Aid.